KelvinHere/Milestone-FrontEnd/README.md

 ##### Main page
 The front page of the website is as simple as possible while giving the user the ability to get to any page in one click, the page only gets "busy" as you scroll down and want to see more images of the restaurant / food for sale.
+* Large buttons to MENU / EVENTS / LOCATION
 * A hero image to set the tone of the company ethos and expected type of product.
-This will have links to all other pages on the site through main page buttons and navbar.
-* Footer on the index page will hide before it clashes with navigation buttons (for lower resolution screens).
+* Social media buttons as a footer on mobile, these will hide before they clash with navigation buttons.
 * A reactive set of images of the restaurant and pictures of some food available will be at the bottom of the page, if clicked links to [Menu Page](https://kelvinhere.github.io/Milestone-FrontEnd/menu.html "Menu page for FreshGreen")

 ##### Menu Item Page
-This page is made to allow the customer to quickly scan through menu items and get an idea of what they may want, extra information is only shown if the user clicks an item to avoid information overload.
+This page is made to allow the customer to quickly scan through menu items and get an idea of what they may want to order.
-* Shows off the restaurant's menu items through a picture and simple descriptive text
+* Menu items shown through a picture and descriptive text
 * Menu items are clickable, opening up a larger image in a bootstrap modal, this gives more information on nutrition and allergens.
 * From the menu item model there is a QR order button that exposes a QR code to self service order in the restaurant.

 ##### Events page
-The events page is to encourage repeat custom, having a page updated weekly gives users a reason to revisit the site even if they already know the menu.
+The events page is to encourage repeat custom.
-* A page to show current events and enter a weekly delivery draw.
-This page's goal is to give the customers a reason to regularly access the website.
+* Current weekly event, to give users a reason to revisit the website regularly
+* Weekly draw, to give users an extra incentive to order from FreshGreen
 * Events page **enter draw** form is available as a modal accessed through a button on mobile or displayed immediately in a column on larger screens.
 * The **draw** form takes the below inputs from the user, correct formats needed for email and entry code :-
     * Name